victorcampos-mbciet/cypress-base/README.md

 ![RUNNING](support/running.gif)

 ## Report 📝 :
 > The report is available [in this branch](https://github.com/victorcampos-mbciet/cypress-base/tree/gh-pages).
-Make a Download and open `index.html`.
+Make the Download and open `index.html`.
+> In the future the ideia is use `https://pages.github.com/`.

 ![RUNNING](support/report.gif)

 ## TODO